Adolf Eduard Herstein: Early life and career

+Personal life

-In Munich in 1894 he embarked upon an affair with Franziska, Gräfin (i.e. Countess) zu Reventlow (Fanny zu Reventlow).
+In Munich in 1894 he embarked upon an affair with Franziska, Gräfin (i.e., Countess) zu Reventlow (Fanny zu Reventlow).
 She was pregnant with Herstein's child when in 1895 she married the politician Walter Lübke.
 The pregnancy ended in a miscarriage.

+Works

-An engraving of his, called 'The Standard Bearer', is in the collection of the Museum of Modern Art (MOMA), New York.
-There are two works from the years 1914-5 held by the Brooklyn Museum, New York.
+An engraving of his called 'The Standard Bearer', is in the Museum of Modern Art (MOMA), New York collection.
+There are two works from the years 1914- 1915 held by the Brooklyn Museum, New York.

 In the years 1904–1911 he was the owner of a private school of painting in Warsaw.
 One of his pupils was Roman Kramsztyk.